svartalf/rust-battop/README.md

 ### Other

-Prebuilt binaries for Linux, FreeBSD and MacOS can be downloaded from the [GitHub releases page](https://github.com/svartalf/rust-battop/releases).
+Prebuilt binaries for Linux, FreeBSD, MacOS and Windows can be downloaded from the [GitHub releases page](https://github.com/svartalf/rust-battop/releases).

 ## License